 Make Your Own Holiday Candle

 The dark winter night sky is a joy to behold.
 See our monthly Sky Watch for highlights of the December sky.

 Love snow?
-Check out our new Snow Report page!
-We cover snow data—from new snow to base snow.
+Check out our Snow Report page for snow conditions across the U.S.

 Plus, you'll find long-range weather forecasts, great recipes to warm you up, weather references, and more!